ujjwalguptaofficial/fortjs-doc/docs/setup.md

 * **eTag** - eTag Settings
 * **walls** - List of walls
 * **customErrorHandler** - A custom error handler class which will be used when framework detects error.
+* **shouldParsePost** - Whethere to parse post request or not.
+It is boolean value and default value is true.